olton/mina-node-monitor/README.md

 - `restartStateException` - exceptions for states to restart node in non-sync
 - `restartStateSyncedRules` - enabled rules to restart in synced
 - `discordWebHook` - full path to discord webhook
+- `alertToTelegram` - types of alerts witch will send to telegram
+- `alertToDiscord` - types of alerts witch will send to discord

 ### Build web client
 To build client use command: